shanefarris/TerrainDX9/README.md

 # TerrainDX9
-Old experiment with generating random terrian using Dx9.
+Old experiment with generating random terrian using DirectX from 2004.